smorello87/intro-to-omeka/lessons.md

 Coverage 365 5th Avenue, New York, NY, United States
 ```

-In the _Item Type Metadata_ tab, select “Text” from the dropdown menu and compile the additional metadata information for the document.
-Adding the transcription of your document to the "text" field, will make its content searchable through Omeka's internal search function.
+In the `Item Type Metadata` tab, select `Text` from the dropdown menu and compile the additional metadata information for the document.
+Adding the transcription of your document to the `text` field, will make its content searchable through Omeka's internal search function.

 ```
 Text:  THE QUESTION OF SPRING CLOTHES is infinitely more momentous in times of war than In times of peace.
 Selections must be made with more forethought, with more discrimination, with more regard for suitability and wearing quality.
 Moreover, in war times women are very busy folk, with less leisure than usual to bestow upon matters of dress.
 With all these important details In mind, B. Altman & Co. have given even more than ordinary care to the assembling of the new things for Spring.
 Clothes are, if anything, rather smarter this season than last ; and the smartest of them all are ready for selection here.
 Women, misses, children and the tiniest folk have all been cared for; and there are, besides, just the clothes that boys and young men will want to wear, as well as the latest styles In furnishings for men.